LabunskyA/labunsky.info/running/skechers/index.md

 ### Everyday upper

-Nice upper for everyday use.
+A very nice upper for everyday use.
 Not very breathable or light by itself, but not something that would give you any discomfort.
-On a contrary, typically very comfortable.
+On the contrary, typically very comfortable.
 Sizing and lock-down just right for any shoe with it.

 | Lifespan       | Lock-down | form  |
 | -------------- | --------- | ----- |